-The ST9722 secure MICR printer has 256 megabytes of resident flash memory.
-It is user-managed and its resources can be designated as "secure" or "unsecure."
+The ST98xx secure MICR printer has 749 megabytes of resident flash memory.
+It is user-managed, and its resources can be designated as "secure" or "unsecure."
 Secure resources are loaded to flash with the STL command and have ID numbers greater than or equal to 10000.
 They can only be accessed by using the STP command when the printer is in MICR mode.
 Unsecure resources do not require a password and should be assigned an ID number less than 10000.
 Resources stored in flash memory are not deleted when the printer is powered off.
-Flash memory is required for all audit trail features.
+Flash memory is also used for audit trail features.

 Storing resources in RAM is also an option.
-Resources in RAM are deleted when the printer is powered off or reset.
-For this reason, check-related resources may need to be loaded frequently.
+Because resources in RAM are deleted when the printer is powered off or reset, they may need to be loaded frequently.
 Resources stored in RAM cannot be password protected.